CompassLabs/api_usecases/gas_estimation/README.md

 9. UNISWAP\_SELL\_EXACTLY
 10. UNISWAP\_BUY\_EXACTLY

+Please find the transaction hashes and complete experimental results here

 On average, bundling these 10 transactions into a single atomic transaction saves **approximately 47% in gas costs** (1.89x less gas).

 | Execution Method | Average Gas Used |